Keep Up With McLean!

 Receive the latest news in your inbox each month.

 As an avid runner and diehard Red Sox fan, Brent P. Forester, MD, MSc, is no stranger to challenges.
-It was no surprise when he was asked, in 2015, to take on two taxing but critical roles—chief of the Division of Geriatric Psychiatry at McLean Hospital and medical director for Behavioral Health within Population Health Management at Partners HealthCare—that he eagerly said yes.
+It was no surprise when he was asked, in 2015, to take on two taxing but critical roles—chief of the Center of Excellence in Geriatric Psychiatry at McLean Hospital and medical director for Behavioral Health within Population Health Management at Partners HealthCare—that he eagerly said yes.

 During his first day on the job at Partners, Forester was presented with his task: spearhead initiatives that are designed to provide better patient care and reduce medical costs.